always-oles/ScrollIt/README.md

 **A:** Try to click in another place or reload the page (browser update is also recommended)

-**Q:** *Why did scrolling stop ? / Why it's stuck?*
+**Q:** *Why did scrolling stop ?
+Why it's stuck?*
-**A:** Lazy loading is tricky feature and new items may not appear because of some website server issue or slow connection (server just didn't give you the new data).
+**A:** Lazy loading is a tricky feature and new items may not appear because of website issues   or slow connection (server just didn't give you the new data).
 Try running it again

 **Q:** *This extension works well on some websites and doens't work on another*
-**A:** If it doens't work on some popular website - send me a letter about this
+**A:** If it doens't work on some popular website - send me a letter about it

-## How to use?
+## How to install
-Install extension from webshop or from files
+Install extension from webshop or manually from files
 *manual for installing extensions from files:   https://www.howtogeek.com/120743/how-to-install-extensions-from-outside-the-chrome-web-store/*

+## How to use
 When you have it done and **installed** - open a website with lazy-loading feature, press right mouse button anywhere on the page (desirable inside a place that has to be scrolled) - select *scrolling* in **context menu**